 8. Vietnam War (1955-1975)

-Also known as the Second-Indochina War and as this period of American involvement in Vietnam made it the American War was basically a sequel to the First Indochina War that was fought between North Vietnam – supported by China and other communist allies and South Vietnam – supported by the United States and other anti-communist allies.
-Over a million civilians were killed in addition to the hundreds of thousands participants in the war.
+Also known as the Second-Indochina War and as this period of American involvement in Vietnam made it, the American War was a sequel to the First Indochina War that was fought between North Vietnam – supported by China and other communist allies and South Vietnam – supported by the United States and other anti-communist allies.
+Over a million civilians were killed in addition to the hundreds of thousands of participants in the war.

 7. Thirty Year’s War (1618-1648)

 One of the bloodiest wars on religion, as the name suggests itself, a war that lasted over three decades; Thirty Year’s War was one of the longest and the most destructive conflicts in European history and one of the longest continuous wars in Modern history.
 Historians have still not come to terms with what ignited the fighting; instead, there seem to be many parallel causes that fueled the war over time.
 It grew as a religious war at first.
 Still, it then developed into a continuation of the Bourbon-Habsburg rivalry for the European political pre-eminence, with a death toll of well above 5 million people.